onzfonz/comp227/src/content/5/en/part5b.md

 > **Pertinent:** even though the functionality implemented in this part is almost identical to the functionality provided by the `Togglable` component, the component can not be used directly to achieve the desired behavior.
-The easiest solution will be ***to add a state to the blog post that controls the displayed form of the blog post***.
+The easiest solution will be ***to add a state to the show that controls the displayed form of the show***.

 #### 5.8: Watchlist frontend, Step 8